Aneeshshastri/Epoch_Spring_Camp/Emotion Recognition/Technical_Report.md

 <img src="./report_assets/loso_confusion_heatmaps.png" alt="LOSO Confusion Heatmaps" width="1400" />

 ### Note: a short analysis of the confusion matrix
-Here are the actual emotions, and the emotions the model confuses them with the most
+Here are the actual emotions, and the emotions the fused model confuses them with the most

+01: Neutral -> Calm followed closely by sadness \
+02: Calm -> Sadness, followed by Neutral  \
+03: Happy -> Fearful!? , followed closely by Surprised \
+04: Sadness -> Disgust, followed by Calm \
+05: Anger -> Disgust, followed by Surprise \
+06:Fearful -> Surprised, followed closely by Sad \
+07: Disgust-> Anger, followed by Sadness \
+08: Surprised -> fearful, followed by anger

+The Fact that for the most part, the model confuses emotions that I as a human personally think are similar is a good sign.

+The model seems to be Most effective in predicting Disgust, Anger and Calm, while least effective for happy,sad and neutral emotions.